-The standard Transformer \cite{vaswani2017attention} and its various variants \cite{BigBird2020,dosovitskiy2021an,Liu_swin} are built upon the attention mechanism, which maps a query $\bm{q}$ and a set of key-value pairs ($\bm{k},\bm{v}$) to formulate a series of matching probabilistic weights.
+In NLP, the standard Transformer~\citep{vaswani2017attention} and its variants~\citep{BigBird2020,dosovitskiy2021an,Liu_swin} are built upon the attention mechanism, which maps a query $\bm{q}$ and a set of key-value pairs ($\bm{k},\bm{v}$) to formulate a series of matching probabilistic weights.
 The probabilistic weight assigned to each value depends on the similarity between the query and the corresponding key.
-To extend the Transformers to images-based learning tasks, vision Transformers \cite{dosovitskiy2021an,Liu_swin} usually split each image into $N$ patches, which are then formulated as feature matrix $\bm{Z} \in \mathbb{R}^{N \times D}$.
-Suppose $\bm{Q}$, $\bm{K}$ and $\bm{V} \in \mathbb{R}^{N \times D_h}$, the attention mechanism, which is essentially in the encoder module of the Transformer, is formulated as
+To extend the Transformers to images-based learning tasks, Vision Transformer (ViT)~\citep{dosovitskiy2021an} and its variants~\citep{Liu_swin,DeiT} usually split each image into $N$ patches, which are then formulated as feature matrix $\mathbf{Z} \in \mathbb{R}^{N \times d}$.
+Different projections are applied on $\mathbf{Z}$ to obtain $\mathbf{Q}$, $\mathbf{K}$ and $\mathbf{V} \in \mathbb{R}^{N \times d_h}$. $d$ and $d_h$ indicate their dimensions.
+Then, the self-attention mechanism in vision transformers is formulated as